AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/lattice.rst

 The Lattice sidebar shows details for the selected workflow dispatch.
 It displays the following:

+The Lattice sidebar shows details for the selected workflow dispatch.
+It displays the following:

 .. image:: ../images/Lattice_sidebar.png
    :width: 350px
    :align: left